Can You File Bankruptcy without a Lawyer in Pennsylvania?

 Making Deals You Don’t Understand

 Creditors may approach you throughout the bankruptcy process with promises of favorable terms to settle your debts and remove them from the filing.
 Agreeing to terms to repay your debts without consulting an attorney isn’t advisable because you simply might not fully understand the terms before you seal the deal.
 The last thing you want is to end up in another crushing financial situation.
+Not to mention, if an automatic stay is in place, creditors are not allowed to hassle you for debt payment.
+If that happens, tell your attorney right away.
 A lawyer working for you has a duty to act in your best interests, and if a creditor’s proposal isn’t favorable to you, they’re going to reject it for you.

 If you’re ready to stop the creditor collection calls and get your credit back on track, bankruptcy may be the best solution for you.
 Call our law offices today to discuss your debt issues in private with an experienced Mount Laurel bankruptcy lawyer.
 We’ll work to find the most effective means for you to ease the anxiety and get out from under this crippling debt.

 When Should You Hire a Bankruptcy Lawyer in Pennsylvania?